 1. Designing with looks: how to use costumes

-The “costumes” in sprite are different appearances that your child can choose to have for the sprite.
+The “costumes” for sprites are different appearances that your child can choose to have for their Scratch sprite.
 Changing costumes in Scratch can create an animation, change the sprite’s pose, or give it different clothing.
 Access and edit the costumes by clicking on the “costumes” tab at the top left.
 There are also code blocks for the costumes, which can be found in the looks section.